Code0100Food/3DEngine/README.md

 # Instructions

-To start the engine, execute the Party Engine.exe, if you execute the Launcher.exe it will only execute the launcher not the engine.
+To start the engine, execute the Fiesta Engine.exe, if you execute the Launcher.exe it will only execute the launcher not the engine.

 The engine executable calls the launcher executable and then starts the engine.

 ## Launcher

-When you start the program the launcher will be executed.
+When you start the program, the launcher will be executed.
 If you dont have the last engine version a download button and a message of the new version will appear on the top of the window.
 The download button links the new release page where you can download it.